SebastianGalo/slowtech_midi_controller/README.md

-- Set midi channel and buttonstate(?) to EEPROM.
+- Set midi channel to EEPROM.

 - Sync CC/note values with computer and send midi in both directions to correct the "starting point".